 He decided to put the boy straight.

 "Great does not mean the same thing as Good.
 Grindelwald could lead entire armies, but there are few even amongst his own ranks who would call him a good man.
 Nobody is purely evil however, just as nobody is purely good.
 Do not fall into the trap of believing so, or one of the 'Good' people you know might surprise you one day by sticking a knife into your unguarded back." he said to the boy, wondering if he was warning the child about himself considering the fact that his intentions for coming hadn't entirely been pure.
 Not murderous, or evil mind you, but not entirely pure either.
-There had been some hopes of convincing the members of his brother's family who'd been searching for long-lost relatives to allow him to stay, and mooching off the family for an indefinite period of time which had been rather thoroughly dashed when he'd gotten a bead on his niece's character, and pegged her at "sour magic-hating bitch".
+There had been some hopes of convincing the member of his brother's family who'd been searching for long-lost relatives to allow him to stay, and mooching off the family for an indefinite period of time which had been rather thoroughly dashed when he'd gotten a bead on his niece's character, and pegged her at "sour magic-hating bitch".

 Yes, his hopes of mooching off of the relatives who hadn't bothered trying to get in touch until now had been thoroughly dashed.
 It wasn't like his brother's grandson had the money or a place to put him up "until he got back on his feet".

 The boy who'd been staring at him and frowning as he tried to process what he'd said to him sat down next to him.
 Based on the distance separating them, it was clear that the boy didn't entirely trust him, but was willing to sit down next to him.

 "So, aside from the whole...You know.
 What was my grandfather like?" the boy finally asked after another minute or so of tense silence.